Charles Weeghman: Biography

-Weeghman was born on March 8, 1874, in Richmond, Indiana, and attended Richmond High School.
+Weeghman was born on March 8, 1874, in Richmond, Indiana, (Note: His New York Times obituary uses March 12, 1874.
+His WWI draft registration in 1918 and his death certificate use March 8, 1874.
+Generally the document closest to the event is correct.) and attended Richmond High School.

 Weeghman worked for Charles King as a waiter for $10 a week.
 King quickly promoted Weeghman who eventually open his own lunch counter in Chicago.
 King, who would have been Weeghman's main rival, died the day Weeghman's first restaurant opened.
 Serving only cold sandwiches, his diners would eat at one-armed school chairs so Weeghman could fit more chairs into the restaurant.
 In 1899 he married Bessie Webb who was a waitress in King's restaurant.
 At one point, Weeghman owned fifteen of these diners, with the one located at Madison and Dearborn serving 35,000 people each day.

 In 1911, Weeghman made an unsuccessful attempt to purchase a controlling interest in the St. Louis Cardinals.
 Cardinals owner Helene Hathaway Britton had recently inherited the team upon the death of her uncle, Stanley Robison.
 She refused Weeghman's offer of $350,000 for the club, eventually selling the team to Sam Breadon in 1917.

 By 1915 his net worth was estimated at $8,000,000 (approximately $ today).
 With James A. Gilmore's persuasion, Weeghman took control of the Chicago Whales, and he built a new steel-and-concrete ballpark, Weeghman Park, for them to play in.
 He leased the land, the former site of the Theological Seminary of the Evangelical Lutheran Church, from Edward Archambault, for 99 years at a cost of $16,000 per year.
 Weeghman's lease forbade the use of the land for "immoral or illegal purposes."
 Weeghman chose the site in part because of the proximity to the 'L' tracks.

 In 1915, the major league clubs settled with the Federal League opening the door for Weeghman to buy a team.
 He acquired an interest in the Chicago Cubs from Charles Phelps Taft in 1916, emerging as the older club's majority owner for $500,000 (approximately $ today).
 He then moved the Cubs from the wooden West Side Park to Weeghman Park.